Skip to content

 47. Bullock’s Oriole

-Bullock’s oriole is a small, sexually dimorphic New World blackbird that was once thought to be the same species as Baltimore Oriole.
+Bullock’s oriole is a small, sexually dimorphic New World blackbird that was once thought to be the same species as the Baltimore Oriole.
 It was named after William Bullock, an English amateur naturalist.

 Male birds are more brightly colored and slightly larger than females.
 These birds typically have yellow heads and wings with dark brown or black bodies with white bars on their backs and tails.

-Their diet consists of mostly fruits such as oranges, apples, plums; they also eat some seeds like millet along with grasshoppers and other insects when available.
+Their diet consists of mostly fruits such as oranges, apples, and plums; they also eat some seeds like millet along with grasshoppers and other insects when available.

 Also Featured In: Common Yellow Birds of IdahoYellow Georgia Birds